Shayan122108/ScribeAi/WHISPER_SETUP.md

 - Make sure you added it to `.env` (not `env.example`)
 - Restart the server after adding it

-### "Insufficient quota" or billing errors
-- You may need to add payment method to OpenAI account
-- Free tier has limited usage

 ### Still getting empty transcriptions
 - Check server logs for detailed error messages
 - Verify your API key is valid